kiytang/student-directory/README.md

 Note:
 ---------
-There will be deployment TDD at this stage on the project, as the primay focus is to learn Ruby syntx and version control
+There will be deployment TDD at this stage on the project, as the primay focus is to learn Ruby syntax and version control